5unr153/fake-smtp/README.md

 # fake-smtp
-Fake SMTP server for email clinet debugging and credentials gathering.
+Fake SMTP server for email debugging and credentials gathering.

 ## Overview
 Simple Golang app for debugging email clients.
 May used as part of MitM attack during legal penteration tests.
 It's not a lternative huge frameworks like "Responder".
 The main goal of this app - is running on simple MIPS arch embedded devices, like routers.